xaviern03/atlutdproject/README.md

   df = pd.read_csv("/dbfs/FileStore/tables/processed_match_data.csv")
   print(df.head())

 ## Visualization
 - The visualization for "Top Players by Goals Added" can be found in the notebook: `aud_pipeline_automation.html`, It highlights the top 10 players sorted by their `goals_added` metric, using a bar chart for easy interpretation.
     ![Top Players by Goals Added](topgadded.PNG)

+## Challenges
+1. **First Time Using Databricks**
+   - This was my first experience using Databricks and I had to familiarize myself with its features, including Delta Tables, Clusters, and Workflow Automation.
+   - I quickly learned how to set up and run pipelines, troubleshoot schema mismatches, and integrate Databricks with GitHub.
+The project gave me good practical experience and confidence in using Databricks for scalable projects in the future.
+3. **Handling Schema Mismatches**
+   - Schema mismatches occured when new columns were added like 'player_id'.
+To solve this I enabled schema evolution in Delta Tables using .option("mergeSchema", "true")
+4. **Generating Consistent player_id's**
+   - Players appeared in multiple datasets with different IDs.
+To fix this I used global mapping to ensure the player_id's stayed consistent.